 “I think generally the biggest problem in WordPress security is the complexity.
 Although WordPress core is a very secure product, there are still many ways in which a WordPress website can be compromised.
 Closing all possible points of entry takes the technical knowledge that especially beginners and casual users often don’t possess.
 That’s why for them security is often an overwhelming topic.
 Consequently, what I’d like to see are solutions that take the complexity out of it.”

-“Although security exploits seem inevitable, the WordPress security team and the community do an excellent job of figuring out such exploits and pushing out updates as soon as possible to patch such security vulnerabilities.
-Most issues surrounding WordPress security could be resolved just by keeping the core software and plugins up to date.
+“Although security exploits seem inevitable, the WP security team and the community do an excellent job of figuring out such exploits and pushing out updates as soon as possible to patch such security vulnerabilities.
+Most issues surrounding security for WordPress could be resolved just by keeping the core software and plugins up to date.
 The challenge then for WordPress security in 2018 and beyond is to make users aware and help them upgrade to the latest versions.”

 “Encourage users to add a strong firewall with your security plugin.
 Most of the great ones do cost, but the investment is worth it.
 Some of us in security are seeing content injections like a unique pharma spam link or content injection code on each post and page.
 If you have a site with over 1000 pages, a 1000 variations of content injections kind of suck to encounter.”